 It sounds like you're very connected to this area.
 Has that impacted your life trajectory?

 Absolutely.
-I am from Roanoke and went to William Byrd High School.
-I chose to attend Virginia Tech and William and Mary because I knew I always wanted to come back to my hometown and my family.
-Now, my wife and I live in Floyd County, which is nearby both our families.
-Staying home here in the mountains is exactly the way I always pictured my life to be.
+I grew up in Roanoke and went to William Byrd High School.
+My Dad and one of my Grandfathers worked for the railroad, so we have been tied to Roanoke for some time.
+After finishing law school, I knew I wanted to come back to my hometown and serve the people of Southwest Virginia.
+My wife and I live in Floyd County—colloquially, the Republic of Floyd—with our two kids, multiple dogs, and more than a dozen chickens.
+Home is in the mountains, which is exactly the way I always pictured my life to be.

 -